HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 It is possible to have a return statement in a void function, this will end the execution of the method.

-It is a syntax error to have a void function that returns a value.
+It is a syntax error to have a void function return a value.
+## 6.7 ##
+The term parameter is used to refer to the list of variables in a method declaration.

+The term argument refers to the actual values that are passed in when the method is invoked.

+A method signature is made up of the name and the parameter list of a given method.
+Note that the return type is not part of the method signature.